tjizep/treestore/README.md

 Time Performance versus Space performance
 -----------------------------------------

-This table supplies configuration options for sacrificing performance for less memory use try different options for your workload
+This table supplies configuration options for sacrificing performance for less memory use. try different options for your workload.
+The **Medium** option has the best performance versus memory use characteristics

 | Performance+memuse   | treestore_predictive_hash           | treestore_collumn_cache  | treestore_reduce_tree_use_on_unlock  |
 | -------------------- | -----------------------------------:| ------------------------:|-------------------------------------:|